psychemedia/sin-eater-resources/src/_second_controversy_pt_i.md

 >
 > Sir-
 >
 > A natural interest in the place of my birth prompts me to ask you to give the death-blow, once for all, to the absurd figment which I find reproduced in the "Western Mail" of this morning viz., that "the superstition of the 'sin-eater' lingered even till 1881 in the secluded Vale of Cwmamman, in Carmarthenshire."
-When the late Mr. Paxton Hood first gave currency to the report in his "Life of Christmas Evans", I, as well as others, asked some of the oldest reesidents of the place, whose memory reached back over 70 years, as to the truth of it, and they had never heard of the custom, which was said to prevail in their midst up to 1881.
+When the late Mr. Paxton Hood first gave currency to the report in his "Life of Christmas Evans", I, as well as others, asked some of the oldest residents of the place, whose memory reached back over 70 years, as to the truth of it, and they had never heard of the custom, which was said to prevail in their midst up to 1881.
 The late Dr. Rees, of Swansea, also naturally concerned that such a barbarous custom should be said to be practised by his countrymen towards the end of the nineteenth century, made the same inquiries, with the same result.
-I am not claiming for the secluded place of my birth an undue degree of enlightenment in asking you to "scotch " if it be hopeless to destroy entirely, the absurd idea which would place it on a level with the most heathenish villages of Central Africa. -I am, &c.
+I am not claiming for the secluded place of my birth an undue degree of enlightenment in asking you to "scotch" if it be hopeless to destroy entirely, the absurd idea which would place it on a level with the most heathenish villages of Central Africa. -I am, &c.
 >
 > J. LL.
 THOMAS
 > Vicar of Aberpergwm.